vajrasar/media-file-sanitizer/README.md

 ## Media File Sanitizer

-**A WordPress plugin to sanitize exsiting and new media file names while also renaming files on filesystem.**
+**A WordPress plugin, which upon activation, sanitizes exsiting and new media file names while also renaming files on filesystem.**

 _PS: This plugin is created using ChatGPT and is not battle/production-tested.
 Use with caution._